 Resource Center in Minority Aging Research (RCMAR) Tri-Annual Retreats: Directed, and populated, by Health Services Research faculty participants in the NIA-funded RCMAR (P30AG021684, PI: Carol Mangione [SPIRIT mentor]), these all-day retreats at UCLA and Charles R. Drew University help trainees/scholars to present their research plans and/or study progress via oral or poster presentations and to submit drafts of their writing (e.g., journal manuscripts, grant proposals) in advance for review by the centers’ faculty and critiqued at the retreat by the reviewers and other participants.
 The retreats also include keynote speakers from NIH or the nonprofit sector who have expertise in health disparities research.
 Once a year, the centers invite NIH project officers to a retreat and these experts meet with the postdoctoral fellows and scholars and provide a wealth of advice about how to become a NIH funded investigator.

-UCLA National Clinician Scholars Program Curriculum: The core curriculum and educational programming of the NCSP will be fully accessible annually to SPIRIT K12 scholars.
+UCLA National Clinician Scholars Program (NCSP) Curriculum: The annual core curriculum and educational programming of the NCSP is fully accessible to SPIRIT K12 scholars.
 The course and seminar topical menu includes Fielding School of Public Health coursework in biostatistics and health systems organization and financing; a weekly Journal Club for fellows and trainees from the NCSP, NRSA, and VA programs, facilitated by Robert Brook, MD, ScD, and various guest faculty; leadership and pathways to leadership seminars; quality and improvement methods, led by SPIRIT mentor Moira Inkelas; qualitative methods; scientific writing; survey design; and pressing health issues in Los Angeles such as health disparities and safety-net vulnerabilities and challenges.